klicktipp/helm-charts/charts/cronjobs/README.md

 ## cronjobs Helm Chart
-A chart that lets you setup one or multiple jobs with ease.
+A chart that lets you set up one or multiple jobs with ease.

 Components:
 * Per job, one `busybox` (or your image) pod that runs at scheduled times